tharsheblows/comment-images/README.txt

 == Frequently Asked Questions ==

+= Is this plugin compatible with P2? =

+Not yet, but it's on the roadmap.

 = Is this plugin compatible with JetPack comments? =

 Currently, no. Comment Images is only compatible with the standard WordPress comment form.